 Incremental implementation is planned as staffing and software requirements are subject to budgetary constraints.
 Develop a model to support succession planning for the Leadership Team.
 A succession planning heat map was presented to the Executive Team in January and was well received.
 Intend to pilot among the Executive Team and then next year extend out to the Leadership Team.
 A blank template for completion has been sent to the Executive and in Q4, 90 min meetings will be held with each member of the Executive.
 Implement an accessibility plan, develop an accessibility committee and engage in a feedback mechanism for issues of accessibility in the district.
 A District Committee continues to meet to review accessibility concerns that have been entered into the district feedback mechanism.
 The Accessibility Committee is developing an awareness campaign for September implementation.
 The Chair of the committee is collaborating with the Director of Facilities to review the accessibility requests.
 Create authentic learning resources & narratives to support the teaching of local Indigenous languages in schools.
 The project is progressing but has a long way to go as there needs to be the creation of language courses and planned teacher training and implementation.
 Schools continue to plan for signage of the SENĆOŦEN language.
 Currently in consultation of correct spellings and designs of signage.
 NIE sets SENĆOŦEN words of the month to PVP and NIE teams.
 Some schools feature SENĆOŦEN words on communications and/or bulletin boards in schools.
 NIE offers SENĆOŦEN language videos through their online teaching resources.
 NIE are developing more SENĆOŦEN language videos when language-speaking Elders are available.
 Tri-district initiatives have begun to share language resources between the 3 school districts.
 SENĆOŦEN Kindergarten language program at 5 elementary schools in Sooke, 2 classes per school.
 Total of 10 classrooms per year.
 30 participants from South Island districts shared authentic resources on culture & language at a collaboration day hosted by NIE at Centre Mountain Lellum Middle School on February 8th.
 To support graduation and improved life outcomes for students with Indigenous ancestry by utilizing a data-gathering tool to track indicators of academic, social-emotional and engagement attributes Utilizing the tool - still work to build habits and practice.
 The speed and efficiency of the tool has improved significantly since the start of the year due to recent upgrades.
 The tool also provides data to inform Pathways to Graduation meetings at schools across the district, providing data on each student and the services they are receiving which allows staff to reflect on the efficacy of current service delivery and make data-informed decisions about programming and supports.
 Continue to implement the Strategic Communications Plan to develop, expand and implement respectful, effective, clear and transparent communications.
 Expand the Plan to include a focus on digital skills and digital resources for staff to use.
-Broaden out the The strategic communications plan encompasses a diverse range of tasks, from managing general messaging to addressing more complex inquiries, aiding Principals and Vice Principals (PVP) with time-sensitive communication needs, and partnering with other departments to promote and execute their initiatives.
+Broaden out the • The strategic communications plan encompasses a diverse range of tasks, from managing general messaging to addressing more complex inquiries, aiding Principals and Vice Principals (PVP) with time-sensitive communication needs, and partnering with other departments to promote and execute their initiatives.
 Continuous evaluation and adjustment of the plan are conducted, guided by feedback and evolving requirements.
-2/41 reach of district Communications to provide equity of inclusion to specific schools that have received little or no coverage on the district website or social media.